Monoidal categories, representation gap and cryptography: Representation gaps and faithfulness

 \begin{proof} Dual to \autoref{L:RepGapTB}. \end{proof}

-\emph{Case (bb).} Finally, we call a monoid $\monoid$ \emph{null-rounded} if any noninvertible element of $\monoid$ can be written as a product of two noninvertible elements.
+\emph{Case (bb).} Finally, we call a monoid $\monoid$ \emph{null-connected} if any noninvertible element of $\monoid$ can be written as a product of two noninvertible elements.
 That is, for $a\in\msg$ we have $a=bc$ for some $b,c\in\msg$.
+Note that groups are null-connected.